sherlock-project/sherlock/README.md

   --no-color            Don't color terminal output --browse, -b          Browse to all results on default browser.
   --local, -l           Force the use of the local data.json file.
+  --archive, -a         Check the websites in the https://web.archive.org/ (Wayback Machine).
 ```

 To search for only one user: